sweaver2112/automatic-ASCII-js/README.md

-# autoMatic ASCII in JavaScript
+# Automatic Image conversion to ASCII with JavaScript

-A small utility written in JavaScript that converts images to ASCII.

 No dependencies other than a Google font.  (use any monospace font)